prashantkalkoti/prashantkalkoti/README.md

 ---

-> Building software is about more than writing code—it is about understanding trade-offs, making sound technical decisions, and creating systems that remain effective as they evolve and scale.
+> I believe effective software engineering is not only about implementation, but also about making sound technical decisions, understanding trade-offs, and enabling teams to deliver sustainable solutions at scale.